Toma-Shops-2025/MyPartsRunner247/BUSINESS_EMAIL_INTEGRATION_PLAN.md

 Dear [Contact Name],

-Thank you for your interest in MyPartsRunner business services.
+Thank you for your interest in MY-RUNNER.COM business services.
 Our business team will contact you within 24 hours to discuss your requirements.

 For immediate assistance, please call us at 502-812-2456.

 Best regards,
-MyPartsRunner Business Team
+MY-RUNNER.COM Business Team
 ```

 ### 5. Email Management Strategy